-Industrie Chimiche Forestali and the Covid-19 emergency

-Following the issuance of the Prime Ministerial Decree of 22 March 2020 on the containment and management of the Covid-19 epidemiological emergency, Industrie Chimiche Forestali continued its business in that it operated in the chemical sector included among the sectors authorised to continue their activities.
+Furthermore, 2020 was a very challenging year as it was marked by the health emergency due to the Covid-19, which affected every company worldwide.
+Despite the pandemic, following the issuance of the Prime Ministerial Decree of 22 March 2020 on the containment and management of the Covid-19 epidemiological emergency, Industrie Chimiche Forestali continued its business in that it operated in the chemical sector included among the sectors authorised to continue their activities.